 Enjoying the content?
 Buy me a coffee and help maintain the blog!

 - 2 tbsp coconut oil olive oil or peanut oil

 - 1 onion large, sliced thinly

-- ½ green pepper seeded and diced (optional)
+- ½ red pepper seeded and diced - optional

 - 1 tsp red pepper flakes or 1 fresh red chili, sliced (to taste)